visalakshisingh/the-OGs/README.md

 **Solution**: JavaScript's setInterval was used for countdown purposes with state variables to track the current mode.

-### Special Characters in Task Titles

-**Problem**: Task titles that include special characters might render JavaScript functions inoperable.

-**Solution**: Task information was retrieved and stored using event listeners instead of inline JavaScript to prevent XSS attacks.

 ### Test Environment Isolation

 **Problem**: Functions could be tested, but there was no way to do so without affecting application data.